 “I take it back.”
 The Doctor said.
 “You’re clearly not a very nice person.”

 Little did the Doctor know the Goblin was lying to him.
-All of the villagers and Elena and Yarox had been brought to the lower section of the Goblins stomach, just below where the Tardis was kept.
+All of the villagers and Elena and Yarox had been brought to the lower section of the Dragons stomach, just below where the Tardis was kept.

 The Inquistore couldn’t wait to have his fun with the prisoners.
 Even though the section leader had strictly forbidden him from sacrificing any of the prisoners before the time was right, the Inquistore went ahead anyway as he often did.

 “Why have you brought us here?”
 Elena said a she stood in front of the others.